 — Kain, faced with the decision that would shape his whole existence.

 Kain is deified.
 The Clans tell tales of Him.
 Few know the truth.
 He was mortal once, as were we all.
 However, His contempt for humanity drove him to create me, and my brethren.
 I am Raziel, first-born of his lieutenants.
 I stood with Kain and my brethren at the dawn of the empire.
 I have served him a millennium.
 Over time, we became less human and more, divine.
 Kain would enter the state of change and emerge with a new gift.
 Some years after the master, our evolution would follow.
 Until I had the honor of surpassing my Lord.
 For my transgression, I earned a new kind of reward... agony.
 There was only one possible outcome — my eternal damnation.
 I, Raziel, was to suffer the fate of traitors and weaklings - to burn forever in the bowels of the Lake of the Dead.

 Settle your dispute with Kain.
 Destroy Him and your brethren.
 Free their souls and let the wheel of fate churn again.
 Use your hatred to reave their souls, I can make it possible.
 Become my Soul Reaver, my Angel of Death.

 — The Elder God

-Given the choice, whether to rule the corrupt and failing empire, or to challenge fates for another throw, a better throw against one's destiny - what was a king to do?
-And does one truly have a choice?
-One can only match, move by move, the machinations of fate and thus defy the tyrannous stars.
+Given the choice, whether to rule a corrupt and failing empire, or to challenge the fates for another throw, a better throw against one's destiny - what was a king to do?
+But does one truly have a choice?
+One can only match, move by move, the machinations of fate, and thus defy the tyrannous stars.

 What game is this, where every player on the board claims the same pawn?